AlexandreDecan/sismic/docs/code.rst

 Context of the Python code evaluator
 ------------------------------------

-When a code evaluator is created or provided to an interpreter, its ``context`` is exposed through the ``context`` attribute of the interpreter.
-The context of an evaluator is a mapping between variable names and their values.
+When a code evaluator is created or provided to an interpreter, all the variables that are defined or used by the statechart are stored in an *execution context*.
+This context is exposed through the ``context`` attribute of the interpreter and can be seen as a mapping between variable names and their values.
 When a piece of code contained in a statechart has to be evaluated or executed, the context of the evaluator is used to populate the local and global variables that are available for this piece of code.